aarong/feedme-util/README.md

 - Serialize feed name/argument combinations into canonical strings
 - Calculate MD5 hashes for feed data
 - Apply deltas to feed data

-The published NPM package is in ESNext, which enables downstream tree-shaking.